It was a couple of summers ago when my kids came bursting through the door clutching Ziplock bags full of granola bars, water bottles and more.

 Then a Levite (also seen as holy because he’s a descendant from one of the 12 original tribes of Israel) sees the man.
 He doesn’t help either.

 But when a Samaritan (one of the most despised members of Jewish society) sees the man, HE stops.
 (Keep in mind, the crowd would’ve gasped here.
 Depending on your leanings, fill in the blank with “Muslim”, “Terrorist”, “Democrat”, “Pro-Lifer”, “NRA lobbyist” to get a picture of who this Samaritan is in Jewish society.)
 Shockingly, this sworn enemy addresses the man’s wounds.
 In fact, he takes time out of his busy day to bring the man to a local inn.
-The Samaritan goes on to pay for the man–a complete stranger–to stay there and even asks the innkeeper to keep track of any incidentals.
+The Samaritan goes on to pay for the man’s stay–a complete stranger–and even asks the innkeeper to keep track of any incidentals.
 “Put it on my tab”, the Samaritan says.

 Things the Samaritan didn’t say: